Delta Platinum vs Autograph Journey

 Quick Answer

-For year-one net value (welcome bonus minus annual fee), Autograph Journey comes out ahead at ~$955 at a lower $95 annual fee vs $250.
-Autograph Journey sits in Wells Fargo Rewards; Delta Platinum sits in Delta SkyMiles.
+For first-year value (welcome bonus plus tracked annual credits, minus the annual fee), Delta Platinum comes out ahead at ~$1,085 even at a higher $350 annual fee vs $95.
+Delta Platinum sits in Delta SkyMiles; Autograph Journey sits in Wells Fargo Rewards.
 The right pick still depends on which credits and category multipliers fit your spending pattern — full breakdown below.

 Delta Platinum